michael-sayapin/sayap_in/content/posts/on-iot-protocols.md

 - limited support for popular IoT platforms
 - HTTP/2 can be resource hungry even on larger platforms

+---

+To summarize, MQTT is the usually the simplest choice if there are no sophisticated integration requirements.
+Brokers are available from all major cloud platforms, and libraries are there for most embedded frameworks.

 Hope this information was helpful.

 As always, if you want me to help out in choosing a protocol, or have any questions, do not hesitate to reach out at `michael [at] sayap.in`.